alejoseb/Modbus-PI-Pico-FreeRTOS/README.md

-Raspberry PICO Blinky project with FreeRTOS and a basic GPIO C++ Class
+Raspberry PICO Modbus RTU Master and Slave library using C++ SDK and FreeRTOS